vlayer-xyz/vlayer/book/src/features/web.md

 > To run the above example on your computer, type the following command in your terminal:
 >
 > ```bash
-> vlayer init --template web-proof
+> vlayer init --template simple-web-proof
 > ```
 >
 > This command will download all the necessary artifacts to your project.